v-nleaver/Hololens/hololens/hololens-FAQ.md

 - Make sure that you're connected to a Wi-Fi network.
 If you're not connected to Wi-Fi, HoloLens can't identify and load a known space.
 - Walk around the rooms so HoloLens can rescan your surroundings.
 To see what's already been scanned, air tap to reveal the mapping mesh graphic.
 - If you need to create a new space, connect to Wi-Fi, then restart your HoloLens.
-- To see if the correct space is active, or to manually load a space, go to **Settings** > **System** > **Holograms**.
-- If the correct space is loaded and you're still having problems, the space may be corrupt.
-To fix this issue, select the space, then select **Remove**.
-After you remove the space, HoloLens starts to map your surroundings and create a new space.

 [Back to list](#list)